WHO T F IS PAUL WARING?

 That was all well and good, but I eventually headed home to give my liver a break.

 My life became that of a commercial photographer.
-I mostly worked around models, fashion and vanity, shooting portfolios for many of the well-known model agencies as well as advertising work for many bigger brands… You might have even seen my work before!
+I mostly worked around models, fashion and vanity, shooting portfolios for many of the well-known model agencies as well as advertising work for loads of bigger brands… You might have even seen my photos before!

-Fast-forward a few years to 2016 and it had begun to lack ‘soul’.
-I spent more time at my computer than anywhere else and the work became stale.
+Fast-forward a few years to 2016 and I felt my commercial work life had no ‘soul’.
+I spent more time at my computer than anywhere else and the the reasons I because a photographer in the first place seemed faded.
 I was also a little fed up with the lack of parties!

 Enter a friend of mine, Matt.
 He was a wedding photographer and ‘the guy’ I would send people to when they asked if I shot weddings.
 After much persuasion, I went along to a wedding with him.
 AND I LOVED IT!